rrra/www/content/calendar/2023/june-meeting.md

 title = "June Business Meeting" dates = [ "Club Meetings" ]
 outputs = [ "HTML", "Calendar" ]
-update = 4
+update = 5
 +++
 ### Featuring --- Field Day Presentation by KA0LDG

-Join Kent {{< mailto KA0LDG >}} for a presention about the most popular operating event held annually in the US and Canada, and to find out how you can---and why you should---be a part of the excitement.
+Join Kent {{< mailto KA0LDG >}} after our business meeting for a presention about the most popular amateur radio operating event held annually in the US and Canada, and to find out how you can---and why you should---be a part of the excitement.

 ### If you don't have plans for your own Field Day operation